ColeTrammer/iros/docs/build.md

 In addition, the project requires at least GCC 12.1.0 or clang 16 and the CMake 3.25.2 to compile.
 The CMake version can probably be relaxed, but GCC 11 will fail to compile the system.
 Likewise, clang-15 will not compile the system.
-Currently, only the Linux build works with clang, so compiling the Iros kernel must be done with GCC.
+Currently, the clang support is experimental, since there is not a custom toolchain target for llvm.
 Testing the kernel additionally requires various system commands, including `parted`, `mkfs.fat`, and `qemu`.
 A full list of packages needed under Ubuntu can be found in the [dockerfile](https://github.com/ColeTrammer/iros/tree/iris/meta/docker/Dockerfile).
 This dockerfile also provides steps